elshaek/factory-girl-lightning-talk/README.md

 - We know how user is set up
 - Can generate an instance and test it without having to remember details of predefined data
 - Note: build vs create
-    + Using FactoryGirl.build(:factory_name) does not persist to the db and does not call save!, so your ActiveRecord validations will not run.
-This is much faster, but validations might be important.
+    + Using FactoryGirl.build(:factory_name) does not persist to the db and does not call save!, so the ActiveRecord validations will not run: faster, but no validations
-    + Using FactoryGirl.create(:factory_name) will persist to the db and will call ActiveRecord validations.
-This is obviously slower but can catch validation errors (if you care about them in your tests).
+    + Using FactoryGirl.create(:factory_name) will persist to the db and will call ActiveRecord validations: slower but can catch validation errors